Summation-by-parts operators for general function spaces: Numerical results

 \section{Numerical results}

 We used the explicit strong stability preserving (SSP) Runge--Kutta (RK) method of third order using three stages (SSPRK(3,3)) \cite{shu1988total} for all subsequent numerical tests.
+For simplicity, we only consider FSBP operators on equidistant grid points.
+That said, while these results are not reported here, we are also able to construct FSBP operators on nonequidistant points.
+We report on some of these results in \cite{glaubitz2022energy}, where FSBP operators on random and Halton points are considered.
 The MATLAB code used to generate the numerical tests presented here is open access and can be found on GitHub.\footnote{See \url{https://github.com/jglaubitz/FSBP}}